MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 **We can do better than that.**<br>And indeed, there's a stage following the pretraining stage that will help us address these issues.
 This stage is called **Post-Training**.

-><b>Q: Are there use-cases where one would explicitly not need any more than the pretraining step for their LLM?
+><b>:question: Are there use-cases where one would explicitly not need any more than the pretraining step for their LLM?
 Under what conditions could we stop here?</b>
 >
-><b>A:</b> There are use-cases where pretraining alone suffices, especially when the task at hand relates closely to general language patterns.
+>There are use-cases where pretraining alone suffices, especially when the task at hand relates closely to general language patterns.
 For example, if the goal is to generate long form, structurally correct text without specific domain or style requirements, pretraining may be sufficient.
 But you will notice that this kind of task goes short on retrieving the embedded concepts and insights from the pretraining data.

 ---